 You did it!
 You’re now under contract.
 Below are the next few steps you will need to take to close on time.
 Most of them are time-sensitive.
 Please read through the following steps and call, text, or email if you have any further questions.

-The buyer has 3 to 5 business days, depending on the contract terms, to deliver the earnest money to whoever holds the earnest money.
+Typically a buyer has 3 to 5 business days, depending on the contract terms, to deliver the earnest money to whoever holds the earnest money.
 If the earnest money is not deposited within the agreed amount of days, the contract is voidable per the state contract.
-Check line 20 of the ” Contract For The Sale and Purchase Real Estate” document or ask your Realtor.
-The Buyer’ can personally deliver or send the earnest money to its destination.
+Check your ” Contract For The Sale and Purchase Real Estate” document under “earnest money” or ask your Realtor what you need to do.
+A Buyer can personally deliver or send the earnest money to its destination.